 How Publicity Settings Work

-To make your form discoverable, and to share campaigns with people who aren't subscribed contacts, activate your Archive Bar and Promote your campaigns.
+To make your signup form discoverable, and to share email campaigns with people who aren't subscribed contacts, activate your Archive Bar and Promote your campaigns.
 If you prefer not to share your data you can change your publicity settings at any time.

 Promote My Campaigns

 The Promote My Campaigns setting allows users to mark their campaigns as public or private.
-Public campaigns can be discovered by people who aren't subscribed contacts in your list via tools and services developed by Mailchimp.
+Public campaigns can be discovered by people who aren't subscribed contacts in your audience via tools and services developed by Mailchimp.

 The Archive Bar displays across the top of the campaign page.
 When subscribers click the "View this email in your browser" link in your campaign, they'll see a browser-friendly campaign page that includes a social sharing toolbar and a Past Issues link that allows access to your Campaign Archive.